Sandman13sq/lights-end/README.md

 # lights-end
- An arcade-shooter where players fight against the darkness that has cosumned the world
+An arcade-shooter where players fight against the darkness that has cosumes the world overnight!
+Submission for the #NoticeMe GXC Game Jam in March 2022.